 Arrive at the courthouse at least half an hour before your hearing to provide adequate time to clear security and locate the appropriate courtroom.

-Dress neatly, but not too flashy because it’s like going to an interview.
+Dress like you are going to an interview.